 Fish have the same five senses as land mammals: sight, smell, touch, taste, and hearing.
-Another sense fish have called the lateral line, which allows them to detect water vibrations and, therefore, movement around them.
-Some fish can also detect electrical fields.
+Another sense fish have called the lateral line, which allows them to detect water vibrations and movement around them.
+Some fish can also see electrical fields.

-With birds, we know that they can see, make sound, and therefore can hear.
-However, with fish, they are almost alien to us.
+With birds, we know that they can see, make sounds, and therefore can hear.
+However, fish are almost alien to us.
 Living below the water, they are entirely different from mammals that live on land.

 Fish generally have large, bulging eyes that lack eyelids like a mammal.
-Fish are vertebrates, and their eyes are similar to all other animals with a backbone.
-The eye is sphere-shaped with a protective cover.
-Fish have an iris that surrounds the hard lens of the eye.
-The eye’s retina is at the back, composed of light-sensitive nerve cells.
+Fish are vertebrates, and their eyes resemble all other animals with a backbone.
+The look is sphere-shaped with a protective cover.
+Fish have an iris that surrounds the complex lens of the eye.
+The eye’s retina is at the back and composed of light-sensitive nerve cells.

 Whereas the human lens is oval-shaped, the lens of a fish is a sphere.
 The lens is clear and positioned close to the outer of the eye.
 This allows the fish to send undistorted images to the retina.